sbstjn/serverless-dynamodb-autoscaling/README.md

         usage: 0.5        # Targeted usage percentage
 ```

 That's it!
-With the next deployment [serverless](https://serverless.com) will add a CloudFormation configuration to enable Auto Scaling for the DynamoDB resources `CustomTable` and its *Global Secondary Index* called `custom-index-name`.
+With the next deployment, [serverless](https://serverless.com) will add a CloudFormation configuration to enable Auto Scaling for the DynamoDB resources `CustomTable` and its *Global Secondary Index* called `custom-index-name`.

 You must provide at least a configuration for `read` or `write` to enable Auto Scaling!